Volentix/ezeos/README.md

 ## Background

-The tool was created as a means to quickly and easily experiment with EOSIO on mac or linux.
+The tool was created as a means to quickly and easily experiment with EOSIO on mac or linux on the main or test net.
+This version does not create a local node for you, but you can connect to it if you run it separately.
+You can explore the EOSIO blockchain, create wallets and import keys, create accounts, view account balance, get tables and use a contract to transfer funds to a ledger.

-1. Install EOSIO (dawn_v4.0.0) in the `~/eos` directory
+1. Install EOSIO (v1.4.1) in the `~/eos` directory
-2. Edit nodeos config.ini to include the following entries:
-			# Enable production on a stale chain, since a single-node test chain is pretty much always stale
-			enable-stale-production = true
-			# Enable block production with the testnet producers
-			producer-name = eosio
-			# Load the block producer plugin, so you can produce blocks
-			plugin = eosio::producer_plugin
-			# As well as API and HTTP plugins
-			plugin = eosio::chain_api_plugin
-			plugin = eosio::http_plugin
-			# This will be used by the validation step below, to view account history
-			plugin = eosio::account_history_api_plugin
-			# print contract's output to console (eosio::chain_plugin)
-			contracts-console = true
-			# Append the error log to HTTP responses (eosio::http_plugin)
-			verbose-http-errors = true
 3. Python3
 3. PyQt5
 2. pip3 install pexpect
 3. pip3 install requests
+4. pip3 install pyte
+5. pip3 install psutil

 ## Usage